ErikBjare/CryptoTax/README.md

 Install dependencies using poetry: `poetry install`

+Some commands require price history to function, you can download it by running: `make get_data`

 Run in the poetry-managed virtualenv: `poetry run cryptotax`

 # Resources